Hair Transplant Michigan Specialists

 During the postoperative period, you must be mindful of the recovery process.
 Your surgeon will guide you on what to do after surgery and how to have a successful recovery.
 You will visit your surgeon for some follow-up exams to ensure that no complications are present and that your hairs are growing healthy.
 Some scabs may form, both in the receiving area and in the donor area.
 The scabs usually disappear about a week after the operation.
 In the case that local anesthesia has been applied, light swelling may occur but typically disappears about 72 hours after the procedure.

-The new hairs come from the back and sides of the scalp.
+The results will begin to be apparent 60 days after the procedure.
 About 14 to 21 days after your procedure, your newly transplanted hairs will begin to fall out, but don’t fear, this is normal.
 The roots of the hairs are still beneath the skin, and new strong hairs will begin to grow from them in the coming months.
-About 6 months after your surgery, about 50% of the follicles will have sprung new hairs.
+About 6 months after your surgery, about 70% of the follicles will have sprung new hairs.
 The remaining hairs could take up to a year to fully manifest.

 During the postoperative period, you should clean the scalp with saline and take nutritional supplements to provide the body with the necessary trace elements for strong and healthy hair growth.
 It may also be advisable to apply plasma rich platelets to promote cell regeneration, which your surgeon will provide.